Ventiti/oop/README.md

 <h3>Results and Summary</h3>

-<p>- Implementing a Mario-like game in Python posed several challenges, such as collision detection with obstacles.
+<p>- Implementing a Mario-like game in Python posed several challenges, such as collision detection with obstacles.<br>
-- Implementing game features such as enemy behavior was an enjoyable experience.
+- Implementing game features such as enemy behavior was an enjoyable experience.<br>
 - Despite these challenges, overcoming them resulted in a rewarding learning experience, honing skills in game development, problem-solving, and Python programming.</p>
 <h4>How it would be possible to extend your application ?</h4>
-<p>- Implementing a multi-level feature could be a great idea.
+<p>- Implementing a multi-level feature could be a great idea.<br>
 - Implementing more enemies and bosses.</p>